 If you’re looking for a fantastic destination that ticks all the boxes when it comes to family friendly, look no further than Scandinavia and the Baltics.
 The area is easy to travel via reasonably priced airplane tickets or ferries, and children are welcome everywhere.
-From Helsinki to Bergen, we covered a lot of territory, so here are some of the best travel tips for visiting Scandinavia and the Baltics, with links to additional posts if available.
+From Helsinki we went to Stockholm, Copenhagen, Oslo, Bergen, and Tallinn.
+We covered a lot of cities in Scandinavia in a relatively short amount of time, so here are some of the best travel tips for visiting Scandinavia and the Baltics.

 Best Travel Tips for Scandinavia and the Baltics